Vegan Spinach Blender Muffins

 - Preheat the ovent to 350°F then grease or a line a muffin tin.
 You can make 9 medium size muffins or 12 small.
 Grease your tin accordingly.

-- In a high speed blender, layer the wet ingredients first: banana, syrup, milk, vinegar, spinach, and nut butter.
+- In a high speed blender, layer the wet ingredients first: banana, syrup, milk, vinegar, vanilla, spinach, and nut butter.
 Blend on high until smooth.

 - Next layer the dry ingredients: rolled oats, baking powder, baking soda, cinnamon and salt.
 Blend on high until all of the oats are completely pulverized and a smooth batter forms.
 If you want to add any mix-ins, stir them in now by hand.